plichten/courseProject/CodeBook.md

 The data files were downloaded to a local machine from the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The first step in the process isto build a data table from the necessary files.
+The first step in the process is to build a data table from the necessary files.
   1. The file features.txt is loaded and converted into a vector.
 This represents the measurement variables in the first data table.
   2. Unique is run on the vector to remove duplicates.